Are you looking for things to do in the Berkshires?

 Haven Café & Bakery, Lenox

-Head to Haven Cafe & Bakery in Lenox for one of the best breakfast and brunch menus around!
+Head to Haven Cafe & Bakery in Lenox for some of the best breakfast in the Berkshires!
 With seasonal specials and mouthwatering staples, you’ll enjoy whatever you choose at this friendly, unpretentious place.
 From breakfast burritos to croissant French toast to a wealth of baked goods, your palette will be glad you chose the Haven’s heavenly creations.

 Chocolate Springs Cafe, Lenox